 - Defective lymphoid tissue

 The bottom line?
-When in doubt about your dog’s digestive health, take them to the veterinarian.
+When in doubt about your dog’s digestive health, or when you notice his dog poop looks grainy, take them to the veterinarian.

 Reason 5: They Need More Fiber